miafranc/teztyt/README.md

 # teztyt

-Simple one-class multiple choice test generator in Python.
+Simple one-class multiple choice test/quiz generator in Python.
 Automatic evaluation of saved filled-out forms is also possible.
 The generated tests can be used for online exams but can also be printed out.

 ## About

-__teztyt__ is a very simple _multiple choice test_ generator written in Python.
+__teztyt__ is a simple _multiple choice test_ generator written in Python.
 It has a simple command-line interface by which _random tests_ can be generated in _fillable PDF_ format.

 The program generates LaTeX code, which is in turn compiled to PDF, therefore Python and a LaTeX distribution is needed in order to be able to use it (see the [Requirements](#requirements) section below).

-The databases containing the problems have to be in JSON or YAML formats (see the [JSON and YAML file formats](#json-and-yaml-file-formats) section below).
-Since LaTeX is involved, math formulae and other LaTeX code can be used in the problem description (question and answers), but care should be taken in correctly escaping the characters (e.g. `$x \\in \\{1,2,3\\}$`) when using JSON.
+The databases containing the problems have to be in JSON or YAML formats (see the [JSON and YAML data file formats](#json-and-yaml-data-file-formats) section below).
+Since LaTeX is involved, math formulae and other LaTeX code can be used in the problem description (question and answers), but care should be taken in correctly escaping the characters when using JSON (e.g. `$x \\in \\{1,2,3\\}$`).
 YAML, although not developed for this purpose, is more comfortable: no LaTeX escaping is needed, has multi-line string and commenting support.

 Given an _evaluation scheme_, one can also automatically grade the filled-out and then saved PDF